fabiohollanda/fabiosvalka/README.md

 ## Monorepo workspace commands

-Sub-package commands can be executed from any directory in the monorepo, not only from the root of the sub-package.
+Package commands can be executed from any directory in the monorepo, not only from the root of the package.
 This is done by using the `--filter` (or `-F`) flag with `pnpm`.

 For example: